prettier-solidity/prettier-plugin-solidity/README.md

 One example of this are import directives.
 Before `0.7.4`, the compiler didn't accept multi-line import statements, so we always format them in a single line.
 But if you use the `compiler` option to indicate that you are using a version greater or equal than `0.7.4`, the plugin will use multi-line imports when it makes sense.

-The solidity versions taken into consideration during formatting are:
+The Solidity versions taken into consideration during formatting are:

 - `v0.7.4`: Versions prior `0.7.4` had a bug that would not interpret correctly imports unless they are formatted in a single line.